Our website uses cookies for statistical purposes.

 2. ensuring the company has a legal address is also mandatory;

-3. drafting the Articles of Association having them notarized;
+3. drafting the Articles of Association and having them notarized;

 4. filing the paperwork with the local office of the Trade Register;